rbiven/ArtificialPanc/README.md

 ### Code

 This is my code for my Udacity Capstone Project.
 The analysis is done in a Jupyter Notebook under the file name of `CapstoneDiabetes1.ipynb`.
-The purpose of this analysis is to set of the basis for a machine learning algorithm that can predict blood glucose levels based on the previous recorded data from the continuous glucose monitor (CGM).
-The attached text files are my personal data that are used to create the dataset for a supervised learning algorithm.
-The other python codes are used inside the IPython Notebook and do not need adjusting at this time.
+The purpose of this analysis is to set up the basis for a machine learning algorithm that can predict blood glucose levels based on the previous recorded data from the continuous glucose monitor (CGM).
+The attached text files are my personal data (all .txt files) that are used to create the dataset (using the file: CreatingData.py) for a supervised learning algorithm.
+The other python files are used inside the IPython Notebook and do not need used or adjusting at this time.

 ### Run